 Lee holds a BFA in Drama from NYU/Tisch School of the Arts and an MFA in Creative Writing and Writing for the Performing Arts from the University of California, Riverside Palm Desert Creative Writing Program.
 He also attended the Drama Studio, London, where he was the youngest student ever admitted.

 A terrific actor and a passionate, dedicated student of the theatre.
 That he became a fine teacher came as no surprise to me.
 His writing is sharp, funny and original, and he brings much to the table both creatively and as an educator.
-David Mamet, Pulitzer Prize-winning playwright, filmmaker (Glengarry Glen Ross, The Unit, Spector, Wag the Dog)
+David Mamet, Pulitzer Prize-winning playwright, filmmaker (American Buffalo, Glengarry Glen Ross, The Unit, Wag the Dog)

 Lee was one of my first and favorite comedy teachers.
 He taught me how to be funny before I even knew I was funny.
 He knows everything there is to know about comedy inside and out from old school films to theater.
 I’d take his class again tomorrow if I could!
 Erica Rhodes (Bring the Funny, Modern Family, Veep, A Prairie Home Companion)